You might have heard of this famous saying, “Go where you feel most alive.”

 The first and most important safety gear is the helmet which should never be ignored.
 Most of the riders fall on their head while longboarding and thus causing severe head injuries.
 So, it is advised that during a freeriding as it is always a downhill race, helmets should ever be worn.

 Padded Shots To Help The Feet Have A Free Grip:

 The padded shots hold their significance.
 A rider has to maintain his control over the longboard.
 So, these padded shots help him to move his feet freely.
 Moreover, if in any case, he falls from the longboard, the shots will help him avoid ripped skin from the upper legs.

 Wrist Guard To Protect The Wrists From Excessive Pressure:

-Wrist guards might seem very small safety gear to be used.
+Wrist guards might seem like very small safety gear to be used.
 But while longboarding and taking different turns, all the pressure lands on the wrist.
 So to avoid any damage to the wrists, it’s better to have a wrist guard to protect the wrists from excessive pressure.

 Upper Body Armor To Safeguard The Upper Body From Any Injury

 If a rider loses his control while being on a longboard, he always falls covering a considerable distance on the surface he was longboarding on.
 This causes severe bruises and peeling off the skin.